psychemedia/storytelling-notes/gwion-bach.md

 "What man?" said Taliesin.

-"The man," replied his entertainer, " of whom you have spoken so disparagingly : Seithenyn ap Seithyn Saidi."
+"The man," replied his entertainer, " of whom you have spoken so disparagingly: Seithenyn ap Seithyn Saidi."

 "Seithenyn," said Taliesin, "has slept twenty years under the waters of the western sea, as King Gwythno’s lamentations have made known to all Britain."